Ghosn vows to stay in Japan if granted bail

 "The subject is not on the table today.
 What is on the table today is the governance of Renault," he told journalists during a visit to Cairo.

-"The most important thing for us is to have solid, stable, sustainable governance for Renault," said Le Maire.
+"The most important thing for us is to have solid, stable, sustainable governance for Renault."